chenxuhao/GraphMiner/README.md

-# GraphGPUMiner #
+# GraphMiner #

-This repository provides the Graph Pattern Mining (GPM) Framework on GPU.
+This repository provides the code for state-of-the-art Graph Pattern Mining (GPM) Frameworks including Pangolin, Sandslash and FlexMiner.

 ## Getting Started ##